Tornadoes of 2011: April 8–11 (United States)

-April 14–16
+April 14–16 (United States)

 During the afternoon of April 14, a significant tornado outbreak started setting up.
 A PDS (Particularly Dangerous Situation) tornado watch was issued for much of eastern Oklahoma.
 Supercells explosively developed over central Oklahoma.
-Storm chasers in the region reported several funnel clouds and two touchdowns, neither of which resulted in damage.
+Storm chasers in the region reported several funnel clouds and two tornadoes, neither of which resulted in damage.
 Several tornadoes were confirmed through storm chaser video and local emergency management services.
 A large, intense, multiple-vortex tornado caused severe damage in the towns of Atoka and Tushka where many houses were destroyed or flattened.
 Numerous injuries were reported in the latter of these areas.
 Two people were killed and 25 more injured in Tushka.
 In Arkansas, 2 people were killed when an EF1 downed a tree which landed on a house.

 During the late-night hours into the morning of April 15, tornadic activity lessened.
-However, by the late morning hours, supercell thunderstorms developed again over parts of Mississippi, and tornadoes began to touch down again.
+However, by the late morning hours, supercell thunderstorms developed again over parts of Mississippi, and tornadoes began to develop again.
 A tornado emergency was declared for the northern Jackson metropolitan area as a result at shortly after 11:00 am CDT (1600 UTC).
 A destructive tornado moved across the area with severe damage and multiple injuries according to WLBT coverage.
 That afternoon, Mississippi State University spotters confirmed a large tornado in east-central Mississippi and west-central Alabama and another tornado emergency was issued.
 ABC 33/40 coverage reported that the tornado was 3/4 mile (1.2 km) in width.
 Over 90 tornado sightings were reported that day and at least eight people were killed in Mississippi and Alabama.

 On April 16, another PDS tornado watch, along with a "high risk" alert from the SPC were issued for central and eastern North Carolina.
 At least 24 died and 135 were seriously injured in what became North Carolina's worst tornado outbreak in 25 years; tornadoes also struck South Carolina, Virginia, Maryland and Pennsylvania.
 Twelve of the North Carolina deaths took place in Bertie County; tornado emergencies were issued for Raleigh, Snow Hill, and Wilson at the height of the outbreak.
 In North Carolina, twelve supercells produced at least 25 tornadoes, with at least 32 counties affected.
 A total of 21 businesses and 440 homes were destroyed, 63 of those homes in Raleigh; about 92 businesses and 6,189 homes suffered significant damage, 184 of those homes in Raleigh.